Anas-Jamil/BookTrail/README.md

 Ensure you have the following installed on your machine:
 - [Node.js](https://nodejs.org/en/download/) (v14.x or later)
 - [PostgreSQL](https://www.postgresql.org/download/) (v12.x or later)
-- AWS account with EC2, RDS, and S3 setup (for production deployment)

 ### Installation